OpenCode vs Codex CLI: 161K vs 83K Stars, GPT-5.5 vs Scout Agent (2026)

 Codex CLI System Prompt

-Codex CLI stores its system prompt at codex-rs/core/prompt.md with a model-specific variant at gpt_5_codex_prompt.md.
-The prompt is highly optimized for GPT-5-Codex:
+Codex CLI stores its system prompt at codex-rs/core/prompt.md with model-specific variants.
+GPT-5.5 is now the recommended model, with GPT-5.3-Codex-Spark for real-time iteration:

 Codex CLI Core System Prompt (Excerpt)